 –A young woman that I placed in the group of five after the first day when I had all the students write a paragraph about their names, wrote this: “My name is Thyrecia McRae.
 My first name is Greek, my last name is Irish, I’m a Jew and I’m black.
 So what’s in a name?”

-–There was an older woman in the remedial group with six children that left after class every night to work a late hospital shift as a practical nurse.
+–An older woman in the remedial group with six children that left after class every night to work a late hospital shift as a practical nurse.
 Though a marginal student, which wasn’t surprising for the schedule she kept, she missed only one class the entire semester, and that class only because one of her children had been hospitalized after being hit by a car.
 At the end of the semester, she asked if I could raise the “D” I gave her to a “C” so she could be admitted into an RN program.
 Sadly, I couldn’t, yet I have always hoped that this amazingly determined woman eventually found a way to that goal.

 The second semester was very different.
 I taught a regular freshman English class and the most spontaneously involved group of students I’ve ever experienced.
 They argued with each other, raised questions and were so vocally engaged, I’m sure they could be heard well beyond our classroom.
 They were a joy and a privilege and more than that they provided me the most moving professional experience of my life.